 Galaxy Entertainment founder Lui Che Woo dead at 95

-Lui died 7 November at his home in Hong Kong.
+Lui died on 7 November at his home in Hong Kong.
 In a statement, the company hailed his “vision, tremendous leadership and guidance” in building one of Macau’s premier gaming companies.
 No cause of death was given.

-Reuters called Lui a visionary who “helped Macau eclipse rival Las Vegas in gambling revenues.”
-He ranks alongside other trailblazers in the market, including Steve Wynn, founder of Wynn Resorts; Sheldon Adelson, founder of the Las Vegas Sands Corp.; and Stanley Ho, the father of Macau gaming, who established SJM Holdings in the early 1960s.
+Reuters called Lui a visionary who “helped Macau eclipse rival Las Vegas in gambling revenues”.
+He ranks alongside other trailblazers in the market, including Steve Wynn, founder of Wynn Resorts; Sheldon Adelson, founder of the Las Vegas Sands Corp; and Stanley Ho, the father of Macau gaming, who established SJM Holdings in the early 1960s.

 Young entrepreneur, diverse interests